mambax7/rssc/plugins/readme_en.txt

 how to make plugin
 =================================================

-"foobar" is exsample plugin name
+"foobar" is example plugin name

-1. exsapmple for plugin
+1. exapmple for plugin

 plugins/foobar.php
 ------